 Corn tortillas can be baked in the oven (instead of fried) for a lighter version – but this does take a little more time.
 I’ll show you both ways!
 If making the corn tortillas, I’ll often make these ahead.

 Let them cool completely.
 You’ll need 10-12 6-inch tortillas for this recipe.

 They will crisp up nicely with minimal oil!
 You can also make these oil-free.

-To start, add 1 cup fresh salsa and two cups broth to a skillet and bring to a simmer.
-Season with a little salt and cumin.
+Add 1 cup fresh store-bought salsa and two cups broth to a skillet and bring to a simmer.
+Season with salt, cumin and oregano.

 Then you will stir in the corn chips ( or broken tortillas) and coat them with the “salsa broth” stirring for about 2 minutes.
 They will soften into a casserole-like consistency.